Skip to main content

 Links marked with * are affiliate links.
 If a purchase is made through such links, we receive a commission.

-In this article, you will find all the latest numbers, data and facts about OpenClaw.
+In this article, you will find all the latest numbers, data, and facts about OpenClaw.
 From GitHub stars and user numbers to security issues and enterprise adoption in China.

 TL;DRKey Takeaways

-• 247,000+ GitHub stars (March 2026).
-OpenClaw overtook React as the most starred software project on GitHub
+• 295,000+ GitHub stars (April 2026).
+OpenClaw remains the most starred software project on GitHub

-• Security concerns: 36% of ClawHub skills contain prompt injections, 135,000+ unprotected instances on the internet
+• Security concerns: 36% of ClawHub skills contain prompt injections, 155,000+ unprotected instances on the internet

 1. What is OpenClaw?

-The idea is simple: You install OpenClaw on a server (or locally on your machine), connect it to one or more AI models, and control it through your preferred messaging platform.
+You install OpenClaw on a server (or locally on your machine), connect it to one or more AI models, and control it through your preferred messaging platform.
 The tool handles the orchestration.
 You just send a message.

 The project launched in November 2025 under the name Clawdbot.
 Since then, it has had a meteoric rise: